lsc-sde/iac-flux-jupyter/README.md

 ```

 ## Keycloak API Documentation
+There are two roles within keycloak needed for jupyter to function correctly:

+* jupyter-users
+* jupyter-admins

+These two roles should be associated so that jupyter-admins are automatically part of jupyter-users.

+Jupyter users should also be associated with the following client roles:
+* realm-management - query groups
+* account - view groups
+* realm-management - view users

-At the keycloak API documentation isn't great the following is an example of the /admin/realms/{realm}/groups API:
+The following is an example of the /admin/realms/{realm}/groups API:
 ```json
 [
     {